whusym/insight-de/src/README.md

-This is the directory where your source code would reside.
+This is the directory where I put my source code.
+The file `prediction-validation.py` is the  python file used in the `run.sh` in the main folder.